 While it’s dependent upon you to make sense if this system works for your image, you’ll never know until you attempt — the mix of imaginative limiting and a prizes program very well can make you the leader.

 How useful do you consider the leader pricing system?
-Share your views with us in the comments.
+Share your views about leader pricing with us in the comments.